TheRandomLabs/Scoop-Bucket/README.md

 ## Notes

+### AOMEI Partition Assistant

-* The installer for AOMEI Partition Assistant opens a webpage upon installation and uninstallation.
+* The installer and uninstaller open a webpage upon completion.

+### Corsair iCUE

+* `scoop install corsair-icue` must be run as administrator, which can be done most easily using `sudo`.
-* While the installer for Corsair iCUE must be run as administrator, `scoop uninstall corsair-icue` should not be run as administrator until [this](https://github.com/lukesampson/scoop/issues/2952#issuecomment-542531849) is resolved.
+* However, `scoop uninstall corsair-icue` should not be run as administrator until [this](https://github.com/lukesampson/scoop/issues/2952#issuecomment-542531849) is resolved.

-* Spotify should be installed locally so that Scoop can prevent it from attempting to update, which causes Spotify to fail to start.
+### Icaros

+* Both `scoop install icaros` and `scoop uninstall icaros` must be run as administrator, which can be done most easily using `sudo`.

+### Logitech Gaming Software

+* Both `scoop install logitech-gaming-software` and `scoop uninstall logitech-gaming-software` must be run as administrator, which can be done most easily using `sudo`.

+### Spotify with BlockTheSpot

+* `scoop install spotify-blockthespot` must be run as administrator, which can be done most easily using `sudo`.
+* However, `scoop uninstall spotify-blockthespot` does not have to be run as administrator.

+### QTTabBar

-* The installer for QTTabBar shows a dialog that requires user interaction.
+* The installer shows a dialog that requires user interaction.
-* The installer for QTTabBar may show an error related to start menu items.
-This can be ignored.
+* The installer may show an error related to start menu items.
+This can be safely ignored.